oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 ## Front-end changes
 ### Soft-scope in the REPL
+Julia 1.0 removed the notion of soft-scope from the language.
+I was very blasé about the change to for-loop bindings in my [1.0 release post](https://www.oxinabox.net/2018/06/01/Julia-Favourite-New-Things.html#for-loop-variable-binding-changes).
+Infact, I didn't even mention this particular change.
+It was [#19324](https://github.com/JuliaLang/julia/pull/19324) for reference

+This was undone in in Julia 1.5 with [#33864](https://github.com/JuliaLang/julia/pull/33864) for in the REPL only.
+Now in the REPL, assigning to a global variable within a for-loop actually assigns that variable, rather than shadowing it with a new variable in that scope.
+The same behavior outside the REPL, now gives a warning.

+Personally, this change never affected me because I never write for-loops at global scope that assign variables.
+Indeed basically all I code I write is inside functions.
+But I do see how this causes problems for some interactive work-flows, especially e.g. when demonstrating something.
+See the [main github issue](https://github.com/JuliaLang/julia/issues/28789) and the longest [Discourse thread](https://discourse.julialang.org/t/another-possible-solution-to-the-global-scope-debacle/15894), though there were many others.
+It took years of thinking to workout the solution, particularly because many of the more obvious solutions would be breaking in significant ways.

 ### Deprecations are muted by default.

 This was me in [this PR](https://github.com/JuliaLang/julia/pull/35362).